Complexity and Experience

 Complexity assessment process

-Step 2: Calculate weighted complexity
+Step 2: Determine overall complexity

 Step 3: Match to competency requirements